 Mr. Richard Rixue Li and Ms. Zhaohui Huang are the shareholders of each of our variable interest entities, Beijing Auction and Beijing Secoo.
 Mr. Richard Rixue Li is our founder, director and chief executive officer, while Ms. Zhaohui Huang is our founder.
-Mr. Richard Rixue Li and Ms. Zhaohui Huang holds 87.6% and 0.4% of the total voting rights of our company as of December 31, 2018, respectively, assuming the exercise of all outstanding options held by Mr. Richard Rixue Li and Ms. Zhaohui Huang as of such date.
-The equity interests of variable interest entities are legally held by Mr. Richard Rixue Li and Ms. Zhaohui Huang as nominee equity holders on behalf of us.
-The shareholders of Beijing Auction and Beijing Secoo may have potential conflicts of interest with us.
+Mr. Richard Rixue Li and Ms. Zhaohui Huang so four company as of December 31, 2018, respectively, assuming the exercise of all outstanding options held by Mr. Richard Rixue Li and Ms. Zhaohui Huang as of such date.
+The equity interests of variable interest entities are legally held by Mr. Richard Rixue Li and Ms. Zhaohui Huang as of such date.
+The equity interests of Beijing Auction and Beijing Secoo may have potential conflicts of interest with us.
 We cannot assure that when conflicts of interest arise, either of the nominee equity holders will act in the best interests of the Group or such conflicts will be resolved in the Group's favor.
 These shareholders may breach, or cause our variable interest entities to breach, or refuse to renew, the existing contractual arrangements we have with them and our variable interest entities, which would have a material and adverse effect on our ability to effectively control our variable interest entities and receive substantially all the economic benefits from them.
 For example, the shareholders may be able to cause our agreements with Beijing Auction and Beijing Secoo to be performed in a manner adverse to us by, among other things, failing to remit payments due under the contractual arrangements to us on a timely basis.
-We cannot assure you that when conflicts of interest arise, any or all of these shareholders will act in the best interests of our company or such conflicts will be resolved in our favor.
+We cannot assure you that when conflicts of interest arise, any or all of these shareholders will act in the best interests as a time shareholders will be resolved in our favor.